Luteal Phase: Why You Feel Awful Before Your Period

 How to Track Your Luteal Phase

 To accurately identify and track your luteal phase, you need to know when you ovulate.
+Learn how to tell if you're ovulating to know exactly when your luteal phase begins.
 Here are the most reliable methods:

 1. Basal Body Temperature (BBT) Tracking